- Fee assured

 Working in psychological health since 1998, Dr Kilcommons is the founding director of Happiness in Mind, Psychology & Well-being Services.

-As a chartered Consultant Clinical Psychologist, accredited Cognitive Analytic Practitioner, accredited Cognitive Behaviour Therapist, her practice offers effective Clinical Psychology Services - specialised psychological assessment and a range of evidence based psychotherapies to help you overcome a wide range of difficulties including anxiety, depression, relationship issues, low self-esteem, trauma, addiction, adjustment and physical health issues.
+As a chartered Consultant Clinical Psychologist, accredited Cognitive Analytic Therapist, accredited Cognitive Behaviour Therapist, her practice offers effective Clinical Psychology Services - specialised psychological assessment and a range of evidence based psychotherapies to help you overcome a wide range of difficulties including anxiety, depression, relationship issues, low self-esteem, trauma, addiction, adjustment and physical health issues.

 Dr Kilcommons is passionate about using what works to help you achieve your full potential and a deeply satisfying life.